Need a specific kind of article (primary? peer reviewed? evidence based? lit crit? ) on a super-specific topic?

 As always, if you EVER have any questions about how to interpret the search results, or if you get stuck while looking for something, feel free to ask one of us - after all, it is what we are here for!

-One of the best places to start when looking for a literary criticism article is the English Subject Guide, which is located on the library's main page, in alphabetical order with the other Subject Guides......
+To look for a scholarly supporting article, start at the Subject Guides.
+For this example, we will use the English Subject Guides, which are located on the library's main page, in alphabetical order with the other Subject Guides...

 From this Research Guide, you will see a Find Articles tab - which is exactly what you want to click on.
 This Find Articles tab gives you several databases to choose from.
-For this particular example, we will search the Literary Resource Center database to look for literary criticism articles.
+For this particular example, we will search the Academic Search Complete database to look for literary criticism articles.

-Within Literature Resource Center, you can specifically search for literary criticism articles by taking advantage of the built-in functionality of the database.
-Many subject-specific databases like Literary Resource Center provide helpful features like this, so it is always important to keep an eye out for them when you are searching within a database!
+Within Academic Search Complete, you can specifically search for literary criticism articles by taking advantage of the built-in functionality of the database.
+Many subject-specific databases provide helpful features like this, so it is always important to keep an eye out for them when you are searching within a database!
+Often, this means you will need to remember to scroll down the screen to find the multiple search options that are available.

 From this page you can either save the article for reading later, print it, or email it to yourself.
 If the article proves to not be the one you ultimately want, it is easy enough to click back to the search results page and keep looking through the remaining pages until you find one that does fit your needs.